New Hampshire Books: The Best Books Set in the Granite State

 In addition to descriptively portraying New England, this book also traces the history of the late 20th century, including the computer age, the Challenger explosion, the AIDS epidemic, the early awakenings of the #MeToo era, and beyond.

-Our readers warn that this book is great IF you’re in an okay place to read a slower novel with a depressing feel.
+Our readers warn that this book is great if you’re in an okay place to read a slower novel with a depressing feel.
 One reader said, “This book is a gut punch.
 It perfectly portrays a life full of tragedy from start to finish.
 It brought me to tears multiple times.”
-Those who don’t enjoy it wished for a quicker pace and more happy moments for the characters.
+Those who don’t enjoy it wish for a quicker pace and more happy moments for the characters.

-The Last One at the Wedding
+Last One at the Wedding Book Cover

 Book Summary